bgando/functionalJS/underscore/underscoreExercises.md

  				{speak: function(){}, name: "Tiger4", space: 3}]

-  1. [EXTRA CREDIT]Write your own version of _.partial
+  1. [EXTRA CREDIT]Write your own version of _.partial.
+HINT: it will require a closure!